1. About

 If it is

-0xFFFFFFFF, no 64 bit timestamp is stored; use the 32 bityst_value. -
+0xFFFFFFFF, no 64 bit timestamp is stored; use the 32 bit value. -

 Otherwise, the timestamp is